solidfire/solidfire-cli/README.md

 Description:

-RestoreDeletedVolume marks a deleted volume as active again.This action makes the volume immediately available for iSCSI connection.
+RestoreDeletedVolume marks a deleted volume as active again.
+This action makes the volume immediately available for iSCSI connection.

 Options: